hyde231/pornstar-lookup/README.md

 The challenge is to create a combined list, that does not include 400000 entries but groups as many duplictes as possible.

 ## Data Browser
-The [combined data](/src/data/Pornstars.combined.json) is in pure JSON format, however, a very minimalistic web app is provided to explore the data.
+The data is provided in pure JSON format, however, a very minimalistic web app is provided to explore the data.
+This is currently limited to ids and names/aliases, see [the JSON file](/src/data/Pornstars.combined.json.zip)

 ![screenshot](/public/screenshot.jpg)

 ## Installation
 - Prerequisites: Git & Node.js installed
 - `git clone` this repo into a project directory of your choice
+- unzip /src/data/Pornstars.combined.json.zip into same directory (necessary due to github filesize limit, it seems)
 - `npm install` install dependencies within that projet directory
 - `npm start`
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser (takes some time to load).